olmozavala/3D_OpenCL_ACWE/README.md

 # Options
-This program have some options that didn't make to the top menus and are very important:
+This program have some options that didn't make it to the top menus and are very important:

     up,down         Moves the ROI in the vertical direction (transverse plane).